Sports in Indianapolis: Motorsports

-Indianapolis is also the central base of many successful IndyCar racing teams.
-These include Andretti Autosport, Chip Ganassi Racing, Ed Carpenter Racing, and Schmidt Peterson Motorsports.
+Indianapolis is also the central base of several IndyCar racing teams, including Andretti Global, Arrow McLaren, Chip Ganassi Racing, Ed Carpenter Racing, Dreyer & Reinbold Racing, Juncos Hollinger Racing, and Rahal Letterman Lanigan Racing.

 Events hosted

 Indianapolis has gained a reputation within the last thirty years for being a strong city for hosting major sporting events.
 While racing has been a major focus of the city for more than one hundred years, different sports, such as swimming and basketball, have become major focal points of the Indianapolis sports hosting landscape.

-NCAA Championships
+NCAA championships

 Indianapolis has a special connection with college sports, as it is the headquarters of the NCAA and the home of the NCAA Hall of Fame.
 It has also hosted a wide variety of Division I NCAA national championship Events.

 Indianapolis has hosted the Men's and Women's NCAA Final Fours, as well as other rounds of the NCAA basketball tournament, several times.
 Currently, Indianapolis has hosted the second most Men's Final Fours hosted, with eight.
 Indianapolis is scheduled to host its ninth Final Four in 2026.
 Kansas City currently has the most with ten.
 Indianapolis is currently tied for hosting the most Women's Final Fours, with New Orleans and Tampa Bay.